|Year of offer||2019|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

 This subject provides students with clinical experience of music therapy.
-Placements will be in special education and nursing home settings under the guidance of a registered music therapist.
+Placements will be under the guidance of a registered music therapist.
 The placement will include a graded introduction to the assessment of client needs, the development of program plans and the provision of music therapy interventions.
 Students will have both observational and participatory experiences of working with clients and evaluating and measuring benefit from the intervention.
-Tutorials will develop students' understanding of professional practice and develop therapeutic skills for practice.
+Tutorials will focus on professional development, and experiential group learning.

 Intended learning outcomes

 On completion of this subject, students should be able to:

 - apply developing verbal and musical facilitation skills;

 - adapt learned music therapy skills to a client population;

 - identify and apply appropriate ethical standards of practice;

 - access research literature using IT resources and print journals;

 - work as an informed team-member within the multidisciplinary team.